Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 They've got a lot of alarms in place.

-And finally, the lock required an almost impossible
+And finally, the lock required an almost impossible to duplicate foot-long key.

 I don't know why it has to be so long.

-If I had a nickel every time.
+If I'd a nickel every time.

 Why does it have to be so long?

-I also just love that they feel like they need, like when is enough enough?
-Like a hundred million combinations you're like no but we also need a long key.
+Like a hundred million combinations, you're like, no, but we also need a long key.

 A really long key.

-Well it's almost impossible to duplicate.
+Well, it's almost impossible to duplicate.

 Almost.